Alaska WIndjammer Kites

 The Mendenhall Wetlands are great on high tides, above about 10' for the Channel flats, on E and SE winds.
 Be a good neighbor - do not kite off the ends of the airport's runways, float pond, or helicopter approaches, including the otherwise-tempting areas along the Egan Expressway and the waters beyond the observation platform near Lemon Creek.
 Keep your kite low when aircraft fly over even though it is far beneath their altitude, and don't crowd the duck hunters!

-On 14' and higher tides, skilled kiters can launch here and kite the "slick" flatwater of this slough, about the width of a good two-lane highway, then work upwind to the Channel.
-Walking, head ESE toward the Channel, crossing the first and a second slough where they shallow, aiming to the grassy right end of the treed island that is on your left as you head to the Channel.
+On 15' and higher tides, skilled kiters can launch here and kite the "slick" flatwater of this slough, about the width of a good two-lane highway, then work upwind to the Channel.
+Walking, head ESE toward the Channel, crossing the first and a second slough where they shallow, aiming to the grassy right end of the treed high-tide island that is on your left as you head to the Channel.
 You'll arrive at a good launch on the Channel side of the island with no trees upwind, on a big cove with steady breezes.

 Below: Mendenhall Wetlands Kite Map on Google Maps base.